 - Cerebellar ataxia

 The first year of the fellowship focuses on clinical experiences, including managing inpatient and consultation services, seeing outpatients in the clinic, including the resident's own continuity clinic and learning to evaluate and monitor surgically-treated patients.
 A clinical research project is conducted during the first year with the goal of presenting at an international or national meeting.
+During the year, most of the time is spent in the clinic with smaller segments dedicated to neuropsychiactric manifestations of movement disorders and surgical interventions.

 During the second year, the outpatient experience continues in the house officer's own continuity clinic and there is more in-depth focus on clinical or basic science research.